 - Apply StrataXRT gel to the clean and dry treatment area twice a day during, and for two weeks after radiation therapy has finished.
-Allow 5-6 minutes for it to fully dry to prevent clothes staining.
-You may be provided with dressings if they are deemed appropriate. - For any pain in the area, please take pain relief such as panadol and speak to a team member if it is not helping with the pain you are getting. - When washing the treatment area, use warm water, avoid scrubbing, and gently pat dry.
+Allow 5-6 minutes for it to fully dry to prevent clothes staining. - When washing the treatment area, use warm water, avoid scrubbing, and gently pat dry.
 Use mild soap such as Dove extra sensitive or Simple soap which you can buy from the supermarket. - Do not apply heating or cooling devices in the treatment area such as wheat or ice packs.
-Use of a cool cloth or flannel is ok. - Avoid shaving/waxing or using hair removal cream under the arm on the treatment side during treatment and until any skin reaction has completely gone. - Avoid hot pools, spa pools, chlorinated pools and saunas while on treatment and until any skin reaction has completely gone. - Be aware of the clothing you wear over the treatment area: - Wear loose fitting, soft, cotton clothing. - Use a soft cup bra (not underwire). - Do not apply sunblock to the treatment area during radiation therapy.
-Following radiation therapy, once skin reactions are completely gone this area will always be more sensitive to the sun so cover with clothing or apply at least 30+ SPF (sun protection factor).
+Use of a cool cloth or flannel is ok. - Avoid shaving/waxing or using hair removal cream under the arm on the treatment side during treatment and until any skin reaction has completely gone. - Avoid hot pools, spa pools, chlorinated pools and saunas while on treatment and until any skin reaction has completely gone. - Be aware of the clothing you wear over the treatment area: - Wear loose fitting, soft, cotton clothing. - o Use a soft cup bra (not underwire) and go without a bra as much as possible. - Do not apply sunblock to the treatment area during radiation therapy.
+Following radiation therapy, once skin reactions are completely gone this area will always be more sensitive to the sun so cover with clothing or apply at least 30+ SPF (sun protection factor). - You may use deodorant as normal.